mollymccollumwx/my-portfolio/README.md

 This project created a basic portfolio with three pages: About, Contact, and Portfolio.
 HTML and Bootstrap CSS Framework were used to create a responsive webpage.
 The requirements for this webpage included:

    - A consistent navigation bar with functioning links and responsive design
-   - Responsive image and layout
+   - Responsive images and layout that pass checkpoints at 900px, 768px, and 400px
    - Semantic HTML
    - Personalized information
    - Proper utilization of Bootstrap and the grid system